fsvreddit/reputatorbot/README.md

 I strongly recommend using a command that is not going to be used in "normal" comments, to avoid awarding points accidentally.
 If you use a ! prefix e.g. !thanks, you will reduce the risk of accidental points awarding.

 I recommend testing settings out on a test subreddit before deploying to a real subreddit for the first time.

+This app is open source and licenced under the BSD 3-clause licence.
+You can find the source code [here](https://github.com/fsvreddit/reputatorbot).